Stem Cell Therapy For Alzheimer's 2023( All You Need To Know)

 Cost

-The cost of this treatment depends on several factors like the severity of the disease, the number of cycles required, and the type of stem cells used.
+The cost of this treatment depends on several factors the severity of the disease, the number of cycles required, and the type of stem cells used.

 In India, Alzheimer’s disease treatment by stem cell therapy costs 1500 to 2000 USD for each cycle, with the total cost being 6500 to 13,400 USD.
 This expense includes hospital stays and any after-care that might be required.